The Complete 2026 Guide to Buying Group Health Insurance in Arizona

 You should also know: If your group is more than 50 people, you can go the fully insured route, but then you’ll need to get your policy underwritten.
 That changes the landscape a bit and should involve a more detailed discussion with your business health insurance broker.

-#2: Level Funding
+#2: What Is Level Funding in Group Health Insurance?

 Level funded insurance is an excellent option if you have a generally healthy group of employees you wish to provide coverage for.
 In level funding insurance, the insurance carrier underwrites the policy based on your employees’ current and past health.
 The more people you have in your group, the greater potential for savings, because the carrier can spread the risk out over the group.

 Who level funded group health insurance plans are good for: Companies with employees that number from 6 to 1,000 – the healthier your group, the more discounted your premium will be.
+That’s why level funded plans are such a good option to consider amid premium rate hikes in Arizona in 2026.

 You should also know: You can get money back at the end of the year if the total amount of claims is lower than what was projected at the outset.

-#3: Self-Funding and Partial Funding
+#3: What Is Self-Funding and Partial Funding in Group Health Insurance?

 Self-funded insurance plans are a great option for large employers that have 1,000+ employees.
 Self-funding works like this: you approach the carrier and essentially “rent” their network.
 As the employer, you pay for claims as they’re incurred, and, as such, you absorb the risk.
 You reimburse the carrier for the difference between the amount the employee is paying and the contracted amount between the facility and the insurance carrier.